 An explosive is defined as a molecular crystal that can decompose to smaller particles, generating a stable detonation wave.
 The front of the detonation wave moves faster than the speed of the linear compression wave in the molecular crystal.
-Molecular dynamics simulation of detonations requires a scheme of molecular forces, initial geometry, boundary conditions and atomic masses.
+MD simulation of detonations requires a scheme of molecular forces, initial geometry, boundary conditions, and atomic masses.
 The model should be able to sustain a stable crystal structure.
-Simulation of the system is based on the solution of the classical equations of motion with sufficient accuracy, using a modified version of the MD code MOLDY, which is described in appendix A.
+Simulation of the system is based on the solution of the classical equations of motion with sufficient accuracy, using a modified version of the MD code MOLDY, which is described in Appendix A.

-A. The Reactive Molecule Model
+A. The reactive molecule model

 The model crystal is represented by a slab of diatomic molecules arranged in a crystal structure.
-Loosely, the crystal resembles nitromethane molecules reduced to a diatomic.
-The two effective particles will be marked as N and C, in which N represents the NO2 group, and C represents the CH3 group.
-The masses for the two particles are 47 amu for N and 15 for C. The chemical bond between N and C is designed to be metastable.
+Each of the atoms can represent also a group of atoms.
+The two effective particles will be marked as N and C, and the masses are 47 amu for N and 15 for C. These notations and masses originated from nitromethane: the N corresponds to the NO2 group, and the C to the CH3 group.
+The difference between the masses is essential in such reactive molecular model [27].
+However, no other similarity to nitromethane exists in our model.
+The chemical bond between N and C is designed to be metastable.
 When energized it can dissociate exothermally.
-The shape of the potential energy curve as a function of the N-C distance, is shown in figure 1.
+The shape of the potential energy curve as a function of the N-C distance is shown in Fig. 1.
 When the distance N-C is smaller than the barrier position the molecule is bound.
 However, when this distance is increased beyond this position the molecule disintegrates.
 In an energetic perspective, the molecule absorbs sufficient energy such that its internal energy is higher than the energy barrier.
-Separation of the N-C atoms results in decomposition of the molecule to its constituents accompanied by energy release.
-The evaluation of the potential and force during the trajectory calculations was carried out by generating and storing a table of the potential and force values at different N-C distances, according to the potential shown in figure 1, or similar potentials.
-A cubic spline interpolation was used to extract the values.
-There are some functional forms that can be used to generate such an exothermic reactive potential, some of them are described in Ref.
-[10].
-We used a piecewise defined function to generate the potential, its functional forms are described in appendix B.
+Separation of the N-C atoms results in

-FIG. 1: The reactive internal potential as a function of the N-C distance. for two different ratios between the barrier height and the exothermicity.
-When the distance N-C is smaller than the barrier position (here at 1.9 Å - the local maximum) the molecule is bound.
+FIG. 1.
+(Color online) The reactive internal potential as a function of the N-C distance for two different ratios between the barrier height and the exothermicity.
+When the distance N-C is smaller than the barrier position (here at 1.9 Å, the local maximum) the molecule is bound.
 When the distance is increased beyond this position the molecule dissociates.
-Initially, the N-C distance is at the equilibrium distance (here at 1.5 Å - the local minimum).
+Initially the N-C distance is at the equilibrium distance (here at 1.5 Å, the local minimum).
 Q represents the exothermicity, and $D_1$ the barrier height for the N-C dissociation.